 University of Washington, Bothell (2012-present)

-BCWRIT 501: “Between Fact and Imagination”
+BCWRIT 501: Between Fact and Imagination

-As the second required creative writing workshop for the MFA core curriculum, this course addresses diverse definitions and understandings of fact and imagination and how these figure into creative works.
+This course addresses diverse definitions and understandings of fact and imagination and how these figure into creative works.
 Students explore work by a number of contemporary writers for whom invention is spurred by, and in some cases supplanted by, research and even appropriation.
 Mapping a poetics of contemporary modes where fact and imagination intersect (through documentary poetics and conceptualism, to procedural writing) students develop a repertoire of techniques for grappling with the slippage between fact and imagination—a starting point from which to create.

-BISIA 483: “Advanced Arts Workshop: Chapbooks and Artists’ Books”
+BISIA 483: Advanced Arts Workshop: Chapbooks and Artists’ Books

-BISIA 401: “Literary and Arts Journal”
+BISIA 401: Literary and Arts Journal